HISTORY OF WERG RADIO

 "The Little 10-watt Station That Could"

 WERG signed-on for the first time the evening of December 1, 1972.
 Serving Gannon College with an effective radiated power of 10 watts, the educational purpose of the station was to provide a training ground for students to enter the field of broadcasting.
 Father Thomas McSweeney, a professor in the Department of Theatre, was the original Faculty Advisor; student Mark Modlo was the first General Manager.

 Studios located in the basement of the Zurn Science Center; offices on the 4th floor of Old Main.
 Professor Anthony "AJ" Miceli joined the Gannon faculty in 1975 and became advisor to the station.

-Throughout the seventies, students would operate WERG (“The Fine Eighty-Nine”) during the week with an Album Rock format, along with news, informational programming, and sports--including Pittsburgh Pirates baseball.
+Throughout the seventies, students would operate WERG (“The Fine Eighty-Nine”) during the week with an Album Rock format, along with news, informational programming, sports (including the popular Jock Talk show), and even Pittsburgh Pirates baseball.
 WERG maintained broadcast operations over the weekends with the help of community volunteers, who ran alternative programming for the Erie community.
 One of these shows, Super Soul Saturday, has become an institution in Erie radio and an integral part of WERG’s weekend programming schedule.

 On October 19, 1977, general manager Lowman Henry announced that WERG had received authorization from the Federal Communications Commission to increase power to 3000 watts, enabling WERG to serve the entire city of Erie.